NSchrading/NSchrading.github.io/data.md

 * ***redditRelationshipsData*** This data contains all relationship and relationship_advice submissions with at least 1 comment.
     * data: A list of submission title, text, and comment data concatenated together.
     * subIds: A list of reddit submission ids, 1 entry per submission.

+The shelved classifier is a scikit-learn [Pipeline](http://scikit-learn.org/stable/modules/pipeline.html){:target="_blank"} consisting of [TfidfVectorizer](http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html){:target="_blank"} with a custom tokenizer, followed by a [LinearSVC](http://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html){:target="_blank"}.
+Its key in the shelf is "classifier".
+To predict whether text is abuse or non-abuse, simply call the predict() function given a list of text.
+For example:

+{% highlight python %}

+shelf = shelve.open("abuseClassifier")
+classifier = shelf['classifier']
+shelf.close()
+print(classifier.predict(["I was abused and hit and I was sad :(", "I am happy and stuff.
+Love you!"]))

+{% endhighlight %}

+> ['abuse' 'non_abuse']

+Note that to use these shelved objects, you may need to use Python 3, not 2.

 <section id="terms"></section>